arjun7579/xo-modern/README.md

-# XO-modern
+# XO-Modern 🎮

-Modern Version of Tic-Tac-Toe Game built on Android Studio
+*A Modern Spin on the Classic Tic-Tac-Toe Game for Android*

+## 📱 Overview

+XO-Modern is a reimagined version of the classic Tic-Tac-Toe game, built using Android Studio.
+It introduces a unique gameplay mechanic that keeps matches fast-paced and engaging — no more draws!

-## Features
+## ✨ Features

-- Play against another player on the same device.
+- 🔁 Two-player mode on the same device
-- Reset the game anytime to start over.
+- 🧼 Instant reset button to start a new game
-- Basic win detection logic implemented.
+- 🧠 Basic win detection logic
-- Key Feature: There is no draw, everytime the fourth marker is marked the respective older marker is removed.

-## This project is still under development
+- ♻️ **Dynamic Gameplay Mechanic**:
+  After the fourth move, the oldest marker is automatically removed — keeping the game in constant motion and eliminating the possibility of a draw!

+## 🚧 In Progress

+- ☁️ Firebase integration for:
+  - Online multiplayer mode
+  - Player profile management
+  - Game statistics and history

+## 🔧 Tech Stack

+- Kotlin (Android Studio)
+- XML
+- Google Firebase (under development)